In this article you will find:

 The regulations introduced are heralded by EU legislators as an attempt to regulate competition to make it fairer to cheap products from China.
 The flow of parcels of untaxed goods from third countries into the European Union is to be restricted.

 - More and more products are being shipped to the end customer from various logistics centers from Europe, not just directly from China, so the tax will not necessarily be imposed on all purchases.
 However, there are many indications that we are facing an increase in the price of goods purchased outside the EU, and perhaps also in the cost of logistics services, if, for example, courier companies gain more obligations to fulfill due to the imposition of VAT.
-But this is definitely positive news for those sellers in Poland, who today compete with offers from online stores operating in the dropshipping model from China or offers on marketplace platforms, where no invoices are issued for purchases, the Shoper expert adds.
+But this is definitely positive news for those sellers in Poland, who today compete with offers from online stores operating in the dropshipping model from China or offers on marketplace platforms, where no invoices are issued for purchases, adds the expert Shoper.

 The new regulation also provides for an expansion of the scope of transactions that can be settled for VAT purposes using the simplified One Stop Shop procedure.
 It provides for a uniform turnover threshold for all member states, up to which it will be possible to settle VAT in the supplier's country and at the rate applicable there.
 It also introduces IOSS (Import One Stop Shop) one-stop shops for imported goods, so that companies will no longer have to register for VAT in every EU country where they have sales activities.
 They will only need to do so once at the IOSS.